 In December 2017, the Company entered into a joint venture with OAHL with respect to its CoSense product by agreeing to sell common shares of Capnia, its wholly-owned subsidiary, to OAHL.
 CoSense was Soleno's first Sensalyze Technology Platform product to receive 510(k) clearances from the U.S. Food and Drug Administration, or FDA, and CE Mark certification.
 CoSense measures CO, which can be elevated due to endogenous causes such as excessive breakdown of red blood cells, or hemolysis, or exogenous causes such as CO poisoning and smoke inhalation.
 The first target market for CoSense is for the use of ETCO measurements to aid in detection of hemolysis in neonates, a disorder in which CO and bilirubin are produced in excess as byproducts of the breakdown of red blood cells.
 The Company's entry into the joint venture results from a comprehensive review of strategic alternatives for its legacy products and product candidates following its transition to a primarily therapeutic drug product company.
 The terms of the Joint Venture Agreement provide that OAHL will invest up to a total of \$2.2 million for Capnia's common shares on an incremental quarterly basis commencing in December 2017.
 Going forward, OAHL will be responsible for funding a portion of the Capnia operations.
-Through June 30, 2018, OAHL had made incremental investment in the cumulative amount of \$1,050,000 to fund Capnia's operations.
-Capnia will issue common shares to OAHL when the cumulative investment made by OAHL equals or exceeds \$1,200,000, and, as of June 30, 2018, Capnia had issued no shares of common stock to OAHL.
+The Joint Venture Agreement provides that Capnia will issue common shares to OAHL when the cumulative investment made by OAHL equals or exceeds \$1.2 million.
+During October 2018, the Company and OAHL determined and agreed that the cumulative investment made by OAHL exceeded \$1.2 million during the quarter ended September 30, 2018, when OAHL's investment was determined to exceed \$1.2 million and as of such date reached the total value of \$1,690,000.
+As of September 30, 2018, Capnia had issued no shares of common stock to OAHL.
+However, refer to Note 12 for information regarding the issuance of Capnia shares subsequent to September 30, 2018.